-The meningococcal vaccine protects against four types of meningococcal bacteria -- germs that cause meningococcal disease.
-Meningococcal disease can affect the lining around the brain or spinal cord (meningitis).
-Or, it can cause a blood infection (meningococcal bacteremia), pneumonia, or other problems.
-One in 10 infected people die from meningococcal disease.
-Those who survive may have lasting disabilities such as hearing loss or brain damage.
-That's why the meningococcal vaccine is so important for those who are at risk.
+The meningococcal vaccine protects you from four types of bacteria that cause meningococcal disease.
+This illness can cause meningitis, an infection of the lining around the brain or spinal cord.
+It can also cause a blood infection (meningococcal bacteremia), pneumonia, and other problems.
+Ten percent to 15% of people who are infected with the disease die from it, even if they were treated with antibiotics.
+As many as 20% of those who survive may have lasting problems such as hearing loss, brain damage, seizures, or loss of limbs.

 Did You Know?

 Under the Affordable Care Act, many health insurance plans will cover preventive care services, including checkups, vaccinations and screening tests, at no cost to you.
 Learn more.

 You can catch meningococcal infection through close contact with someone who has the bacteria in his or her throat or nose.
 Early symptoms of both meningitis and blood infection can be confused with the flu or a cold, but symptoms can rapidly become more severe and may include: